Rich Dubroff

 Elias seems sure to finally sign a free agent to a multi-year contract, and Eovaldi’s success against the Orioles (8-3, 3.59 in 19 starts) and at Camden Yards (2-0, 3.27 in six starts) seems a good selling point.

-While Coulombe’s departure seemed surprising at first, he is 35, and missed more than three months after surgery to remove bone chips from his left elbow.
+While Coulombe’s departure seemed surprising at first, he is 35 and missed more than three months after surgery to remove bone chips from his left elbow.

 The Orioles spent $13 million on Craig Kimbrel last offseason, but assuming Bautista is again the dominant force he was before his Tommy John surgery last year, Elias can focus on adding an experienced setup man to Domínguez, Pérez, Yennier Cano and Gregory Soto.

 The prediction of Walker coming back to the Orioles seemed strange at first.
-They could surely use another right-handed bat, and in his last three seasons with the Diamondbacks, Walker averaged 32 homers and 94 RBIs.
+They could use another right-handed bat, and in his last three seasons with the Diamondbacks, Walker averaged 32 homers and 94 RBIs.

-They made waiver claims on a journeyman catcher, Tampa Bay’s René Pinto and a right-handed pitcher from Washington, Thaddeus Ward as well as adding Luis González, who’s in his second stint in the Orioles’ minor league organization.
+They made waiver claims on a journeyman catcher, Tampa Bay’s René Pinto, and a right-handed pitcher from Washington, Thaddeus Ward, as well as adding Luis González, who’s in his second stint in the Orioles’ minor league organization.

 Like Albert Suárez, González has pitched abroad, in Japan, Italy and Mexico as well as the Dominican Winter Leagues.
 He struck out more than five times as many batters as he walked with the Tides, though he did have a 4.50 ERA.